Aerosol Delivery Devices

 Trach & Laryngectomy Masks

-In this 1958 ad, trach and laryngectomy masks are featured.
+In this 1958 ad from the INHALATION THERAPY journal, trach and laryngectomy masks were featured.

 1950s Trach Mask